Croque Monsieur is a delicious French ham and cheese sandwich made with gruyere, parmesan, ham and a simple béchamel sauce, toasted in the oven.

 A few tips for success:

-- The béchamel can be made one day in advance to cut down on prep.
+2. Make the béchamel ahead of time.
+The béchamel can be made one day in advance to cut down on prep.
 Make it as instructed, allow it to cool.
 Place plastic wrap directly onto surface and chill.

-- ¼ cup (½ stick) unsalted butter
+- ¼ cup unsalted butter (½ stick)

 - ¼ cup all-purpose flour